ROIC Calculator

 What is Return on Invested Capital?

-Return on invested capital (ROIC) is a ratio which aims to measure how well a company is able to allocate its capital and to generate operating return per unit of invested capital, thus it aims to reflect the profitability / value-creation potential of companies relative to the amount of capital invested.
-The higher the ROIC percentage, the better the investment is for its stockholders in absolute terms, although a relative comparison to a different investment option might still be unfavourable for the company in question.
-ROIC is often compared to WACC to assess the relative efficiency of the invested capital (see "ROIC vs WACC" below).
+Return on invested capital (ROIC) is a ratio which aims to measure how well a company is able to allocate its capital and to generate operating return per unit of invested capital.
+It is a "useful measure of return which relates the operating income to the capital invested in the firm"[1].
+As such, ROIC reflects the profitability and value-creation potential of companies relative to the amount of invested capital.

 The value calculated by a ROIC calculator is usually expressed as a percentage and more rarely as a ratio.
 The ROIC ratio or percentage is often used in stock valuations alongside the P/E ratio: a company with a high P/E ratio but a consistently good return on capital might be appreciated at a premium to stocks with lower P/Es but less consistent returns.
 The metric is opaque with regards to which business segment (of a larger corporation) is generating the value.